 From the airport, you can use a hired taxi which is advisable for persons who are claustrophobic; the minibus, however, gives you the instant pulse of the city, it sits five passengers and will take you straight into the heart of town.

-You’ll know you are in town as soon as you see the city’s Clock Tower, it’s a bent concrete in an attractive landscaped roundabout.
+You’ll know you are in town as soon as you see the city’s Clock Tower, it’s a bent concrete in an attractively landscaped roundabout.
 Anyway, that’s not the welcoming sign, it’s just one of the city’s landmarks.

 Just off Old Chileka Road is the iconic and exceptional architecture of St Michaels and All Angels Church built by the Church of Scotland in 1888.
 Rev. Alexander Hetherwick is reported to have described the building as the first permanent Christian Church erected … between the Zambezi and the Nile.

-Blantyre is also home to the over-a-century-old Mandala House, a one-storey building that was the headquarters of the African Lakes Corporation in the late 19th century.
+Blantyre is also home to the over a-century-old Mandala House, a one-storey building that was the headquarters of the African Lakes Corporation in the late 19th century.
 It’s today, the oldest remaining European building in Malawi and now houses a library, an art gallery, and a restaurant.

-The Chichiri Museum—(also known as Malawi Museum), which houses a collection of traditional weapons and artefacts, as well as exhibits relating to traditional dance, European exploration, and slavery, is equally located in Blantyre, so is the natural wonder in the Michuiru Nature Sanctuary.
+The Chichiri Museum—(also known as Malawi Museum), which houses a collection of traditional weapons and artifacts, as well as exhibits relating to traditional dance, European exploration, and slavery, is equally located in Blantyre, so is the natural wonder in the Michuiru Nature Sanctuary.

 There are various restaurants and hotels in Blantyre, as well as pubs and sports bars.
-The last decade has seen much of the nightlife diffused from the city centre to the suburbs, making taxis a necessary part of any stay in the city.
+The last decade has seen much of the nightlife diffused from the city center to the suburbs, making taxis a necessary part of any stay in the city.